Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 The discoveries and inventions of the Renaissance ushered in a transformative period that greatly impacted the lives of the common people.

-This invention revolutionized the dissemination of information.
 Books, previously hand-copied and thus rare and expensive, became more widely accessible and affordable.

 As a result, literacy rates began to rise, enabling the common people to access a wealth of knowledge, including scientific texts, literature, and religious works.